jean343/RPI-GPU-rdpClient/README.md

 ###To compile the server in windows###
 - Install CMAKE, OpenCV (2.4.8) and Boost
+- In cmake
-- In cmake, set OpenCV_D to the root of OpenCV build folder
+  - Set OpenCV_DIR to the root of OpenCV build folder
--
+  - Set BOOST_ROOT to the root of the

 ### Contribute ###